SpecSinGAN: Sound Effect Variation Synthesis Using Single-Image GANs: Discussion

 Audio asset creation can be a time-consuming process.
 In this paper we presented SpecSinGAN, an unconditional generative architecture capable of synthesising novel variations of one-shot sound effects with a single training example.

 SpecSinGAN performed statistically significantly better in the listening study, compared to the procedural audio models considered.
-We used the NM presets instead of searching the parameter space, so, while this is a reasonable choice, it is possible that NM (or any other DSP tool) would produce better results following a more exhaustive search of its parameter space.
+We used the NM presets available at the time of the listening study instead of searching the parameter space, so, while this is a reasonable choice, it is possible that NM (or any other DSP tool) would produce better results following a more exhaustive search of its parameter space.

 In future work, we plan to introduce user control over the synthesis, alongside increasing its plausibility and variation to be on par with real recordings.
 Another improvement would be the implementation of automatic hyperparameter tuning, given that, as discussed in Section \ref{experiments}, different sounds required different hyperparameters and, despite there being some intuitions on how to tune them, this still involves a manual process.